$(g-2)_\mu$ in the 2HDM and slightly beyond -- an updated view: 2HDM with vector-like Leptons

 \section{2HDM with vector-like Leptons}

 Let us now consider a 2HDM extension with vector-like leptons $\chi_{L,R}=(N\,L^-)_{L,R}^T\sim (\bm{2},-1/2)$ and $E_{L,R}\sim (\bm{1},-1)$, with $N_{L,R}$ being neutral and $L^-_{L,R},E_{L,R}$ charged.
 If taken within the context of the muon-specific 2HDM, the VLLs will have no quantum numbers under the underlying muon number conservation symmetry of that model.
 We choose to have no mixing between the VLLs and the usual leptons -- this can be achieved, for instance, by imposing an extra $Z_2$ symmetry on the model, under which all VLL fields have charge -1, and all other fields have charge +1.
-The VLL Yukawa and mass terms are
+As noted in the introduction, the field content of the model is the same as in Refs. \cite{Frank:2020smf,Dermisek:2020cod,Dermisek:2021ajd,Chun:2020uzw}.
+Refs. \cite{Dermisek:2020cod,Dermisek:2021ajd} do not have the extra $Z_2$ symmetry and thus allow mixing with the muon, while the other two references forbid such mixing.